 - Foul odors inside or outside your home

-A strange smell in your home or on your property that just won’t go away could signal a septic tank overflow.
+A strange smell coming from drains inside your home or on your property that just won’t go away could signal a septic tank overflow.

 Properly functioning sewer systems rely on bacteria to break down solid waste inside a septic tank.
 And while this bacteria effectively breaks down most of the solid waste, turning it into gas or sludge, some of the waste remains in a solid-state.
-Over time, the remaining solid waste can build up and cause an overflow.
+Over time, the remaining solid waste can build up and cause an overflow, and the built up gas begins to spread out from your toilet and drains inside your home.

 Smells from solid waste do not suddenly go away.
 Contact a professional plumber to pump out this waste immediately to avoid a backup into your home.
 Plumbers have septic pumpers and other equipment that easily remove solid waste and wastewater from your tank.

 If your toilets, sinks, and bathtubs drain more slowly than usual or stop draining completely, you could have a clog somewhere in the sewer line.
-Frequent clogs can also indicate that your septic tank requires pumping.
+Frequent clogs resulting in slow drains can also indicate that your septic tank requires pumping

 If you’ve tried chemical drain cleaners or used a plunger to help clear your drains, but the drains quickly become clogged again, you should contact a plumber.